 If the water level is below the bladder port when the water heats up, air will enter the bladder instead of water.
-To remove the air from the bladder, follow steps 1 through 7 above and make sure there is a good seal on the weighted ball.
+To remove the air from the bladder, follow step 1 above and make sure there is a good seal.

 Next:

-1) Open the bladder gate valve.

-2) CAREFULLY remove the bladder hose, allowing the bladder to empty its contents.

-3) After bladder is empty of air/water, re-attach the bladder hose to the bladder gate valve and tighten the hose clamp.
+- 1) Open the bladder gate valve. - 2) CAREFULLY remove the bladder hose, allowing the bladder to empty its contents. - 3) After bladder is empty of air/water, re-attach the bladder hose to the bladder gate valve and tighten the hose clamp.

-Next, follow steps 7-9 above.
+Next, follow step 1 above.